Vietnam corporate bank accounts in 2023

 - Vietnam has a comprehensive bank branch network.
 However, outside the big branches in Ho Chi Minh or Hanoi, exceptionally few staff speak English.
 Additionally, customer service is often poor.

 - Vietnamese banks are interested in providing finance to local companies that i) submit a detailed business plan, ii) demonstrate they can provide security, iii) demonstrate that the business owners have experience in the line of business, iv) submit the last three years’ audited financial statements, v) have prepared a realistic feasibility study and vi) have carried out a project strength and weaknesses analysis (SWOT).

 - If a Vietnamese company wishes to apply for a loan from a foreign bank, it requires prior permission from the central bank.

-- Healy Consultants Group PLC also assists our Clients to secure trade finance services including i) bank guarantees, ii) letters of credit, iii) finance against trust receipt and iv) documents against payment and acceptance.
+- Healy Consultants Group also assists our Clients to secure trade finance services including i) bank guarantees, ii) letters of credit, iii) finance against trust receipt and iv) documents against payment and acceptance.

 - We will help our Clients to obtain corporate finance in the form of a loan, overdraft or simply in preferential credit terms.

 - Vietnam is a signatory to the Common Reporting Standard (CRS) initiative to clamp down on tax evasion.
 As a result, Vietnamese banks share information on accounts and account holders with tax authorities where the company or individual is a tax-resident.

 - The State Bank of Vietnam imposes foreign exchange controls on fund transfers into and out of the country by resident individuals and companies.

 - In many cases, fund transfers into and out of the country by residents and non-residents will require the foreign company to register with the state bank.
 Expect transactions to be delayed.